drossDS/Air_BnB_Fair_Pricing/README.md

 * "Inside Airbnb" is a database which regularly collects Airbnb listing data for multiple cities around the world.
 The website can be accessed [here](http://insideairbnb.com/get-the-data/) by scrolling down to where Boston is listed
 * The actual data was downloaded in the Boston section by clicking the '[listings.csv.gz](http://data.insideairbnb.com/united-states/ma/boston/2023-03-19/data/listings.csv.gz)' link
 * The data dictionary can be accessed from the main webpage above and is located [here](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=1322284596)
+* The listings.csv data, included in the above link, has 3864 total listings with 75 columns of data

 The data were downloaded on 2023-05-30 and are from the most recent scraping dated 2023-03-19 on the Inside Airbnb website